YES REVOLUTIONARIES LIKE FLOWERS

 I believe technology enables a perspective into one’s thinking, it can create a space where the act of being can be observed, making it possible to learn how one is being.

 The live feed of the combination of the painting and a living thing in the installation (rather than a photograph) is to reinforce the notion of the present, but not only.
 My thought is that as technology is a human-made intelligence it can only show us how we are, but not how to move beyond that.
-So rather than being the all knowing god of the future technology is simply a powerful mirror, we need a point of view that is less anthropocentric to be able to see the partiality of human agency.
+So rather than being the all knowing god of the future, technology is simply a powerful mirror.
 Maybe we should incorporate our technologically expanded understanding of self, and look to nonhuman intelligences for the next step in becoming?

 1. live camera feed.
 2. Projector.
 3/4.
 Angled Mirror.
 5. Image